explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 -- we can only deal with a small number of concepts at a time.
 So we break down problems, and break them down again until we can mentally digest them.

-A well decomposed problem will result in an elegant solution.
+A well decomposed problem yields an elegant solution.

 Next we solve the smaller problems (the arrows).
 Here we zoom in to focus on a single task, ignoring everything else.